Lauryn Hill: Film

+Touring

 Tardiness in concert

 Hill has earned a reputation for being late to her own concerts.
 She irritated Wyclef Jean during a short 2005 tour by failing to appear on stage with the rest of the Fugees until 45–50 minutes into the performance.
 At the 2007 Nice Jazz Festival, Hill was 90 minutes late for her set, and she sang too softly to be heard.
 She was 2.5 hours late for a Brooklyn show in August 2007: the free Martin Luther King Jr. Concert Series.
 In December 2010, she took the stage in Boston two-and-a-half hours late.
-She was two hours late in Atlanta in May 2016, performing for only 40 minutes because the venue had a strict 11 pm curfew; she explained she had been "aligning my energy with the time".
+She was two hours late in Atlanta in May 2016, performing for only 40 minutes because the venue had a strict 11 pm curfew; she explained she had been "aligning my energy with the time."

 In November 2023, she was widely criticized for being late to a show in Los Angeles.
-She responded by saying her fans should consider themselves "lucky" that she appears on stage "every night".
+She responded by saying her fans should consider themselves "lucky" that she appears on stage "every night."
 The comments were made a week after she said her doctors ordered her to vocal rest after she postponed a series of shows due to vocal injuries.
 According to Paul Meara of BET, Hill later shared an extended version of her comments that could be perceived as directed more toward the music industry than Hill's fans.